-Company profile Value creation Executive Board report Corporate governance Supervisory Board report Financial report SDG Contribution by When it comes to our employees and all people involved in our operations, focus lies on providing an environment that is safe healthy and stimulates well-being in all its facets; from food safety throughout the value chain to supporting local first initiatives from strict safety procedures in our premises to motivational support in maintaining a healthy lifestyle.
-8 DECENT WORK AND ECONOMIC GROWTH • • • • mers in diversified markets all ove rking conditions and a contributio to government, defence and peacekeeping operations, we contribute to advancing peace and development.
+SDG Contribution by 3 GOOD HEALTH AND WELL-BEING When it comes to our employees and all people involved in our operations, focus lies on providing an environment that is safe and healthy and stimulates well-being in all its facets; from food safety throughout the value chain to supporting local first initiatives and from strict safety procedures in our premises to motivational support in maintaining a healthy lifestyle.
+8 DECENT WORK AND ECONOMIC GROWTH We employ over 2,100 people globally and reach a wide range of suppliers and customers in diversified markets all over the world.
+This way, we play a key role in generating rewarding work opportunities, high level working conditions and a contribution to economic growth.
+9 INDUSTRY INNOVATION AND INFRASTRUCTURE Developing an innovative and sustainable distribution solution that connects suppliers and customers, reduces inefficiencies in sourcing, services and distribution in the consumer goods sector.
+With our robotised and digitised warehousing platform, we contribute to the innovation and efficiency of the supply chain in which we operate and facilitate further economic growth.
+16 PEACE JUSTICE AND STRONG INSTITUTIONS As long year member of the UN Global Compact, we contribute to the development and implementation of international norms and standards.
+By focussing in the areas of anti-corruption, labor rights and human rights in all our operations and by our distribution activities to government, defence and peacekeeping operations, we contribute to advancing peace and development.